 4. Avoid blue lights

-- It suppresses melatonin the hormone in charge to tell your brain when is time to sleep.
+It suppresses melatonin, the hormone in charge of telling your brain when it is time to sleep.

 Solutions: Avoid screens an hour before bedtime.
 If you must be online, block the blue light from your computer and phone to minimize the damage; here are two links to help you do that!

-https://iristech.co/ and https://blog.humanos.me/a-new-product-to-significantly-reduce-jet-lag/ Another option is to use blue blockers glasses, here the once I use https://truedark.com/
+https://iristech.co/ and https://blog.humanos.me/a-new-product-to-significantly-reduce-jet-lag/ Another option is to use blue blockers glasses, here once I use https://truedark.com/

 5. Take time to unwind

 After a long day, it is crucial to let work and stress behind you.
-Most importantly, try to resolve your worries and concerns before bedtime to help your body and mind switch to a sleep mode.
+Most importantly, resolve your worries and concerns before bedtime to help your body and mind switch to sleep mode.